 In the military, this may involve deaths of several comrades and frequent moves with separation from one’s family for support.[24]

 Disenfranchised grievers may not recognize that their own symptoms are related to grief.
 An important step is helping the person verbalize the importance and meaning of the relationship (or non-death loss).
-Health care practitioners are in a unique position of trust to recognize disenfranchised grief and start the process of validation and support for the grieving person.[25]
+Health care providers are in a unique position of trust to recognize disenfranchised grief and start the process of validation and support for the grieving person.[25]

 Mindful Awareness Moment

 Take a few minutes to sit in a quiet, peaceful, comfortable location where you will not be interrupted.
 This might be by a lake, in a wooded area or flower garden, or your favorite chair at home.
 Take some deep breaths, close your eyes, and when you are ready, turn your attention to any losses that you have experienced.
-This might be the death of someone close to you, the death of a patient, the end of a friendship or relationship, a decline in health status for yourself or someone else, a lost career opportunity, the effects of a natural disaster.
+This might be the death of someone close to you, the death of a patient, the end of a friendship or relationship, a decline in health status for yourself or someone else, a lost career opportunity or the effects of a natural disaster.
 Think back over the past month, year, or longer.

 • What comes up for you?
 Is there a loss that readily comes to mind?